CCI-MOC/documentation/docs/source/To-do-list-for-New-MOC-Intern-and-Member.md

 * MOC Individual Contributor License Agreement (ICLA) Contributor to the MOC are required to sign the [Individual Contributor Agreement](https://massopen.cloud/blog/individual-contributor-license-agreement/).
 Send Jennifer Stacy (jstacy@bu.edu) a quick note when you are done with this step.
 Note that you will not be allowed to contribute to any code base unless you sign the agreement.

-* Team Communication
+### Team Communication

     **Standup** : the MOC team is an Agile team.
 Twice a week, Tues. and Thur., we have standup in the MOC team room.
 Face-to-face communication is best.
 However, if you cannot attend in person, you can dial in

     > Phone: 866-715-6499

     > Guest: 675-377-3302

     > TYPE-IN-RANDOM-NUMBER-FOLLOWED-BY-#

     **Team Slack room** : For private team conversation, a good alternative channel of communication is the [massopencloud.slack.com](https://massopencloud.slack.com/).
 If you don't have a slack account, go to [slack.com](https://slack.com) and create one.
 If you do have a slack account already, you can access the **massopencloud** room as you wish.
 Contact msd@bu.edu if you have any problem.

-**MOC team email mailing list**
-Go to the following the following URL to subscribe yourself to the MOC [team mailing list](https://mail.massopen.cloud/mailman/listinfo/team)
+    **MOC team email mailing list** : Go to the following the following URL to subscribe yourself to the MOC [team mailing list](https://mail.massopen.cloud/mailman/listinfo/team)

 Contact msd@bu.edu if you have any question/problem.

-**MOC Community**
+### MOC Community
 We want everyone that has a strong engagement with the MOC to be visible to and engaged with our users.
 The goal is to keep the time commitment modest and spread across the entire team of developers, postdocs, visiting scientists, faculty and students, while maintaining a high level of service to Kaizen users.
 What we are asking each MOCer is to take on one day of the help desk per month.
 That is, you will be responsible for answering questions that come to the ticketing system for one day (as well as any follow up).

 The expectation isn’t that you a-priori know an answer, but that a smart person with insider access to the project team can quickly figure out an answer, put together a response and where it makes sense expand on our FAQ list.

-To be part of the MOC community and participate in the help desk/ticketing system,
+To be part of the MOC community and participate in the help desk/ticketing system:
 * send an email to admin@lists.massopen.cloud and ask to be added to both the signup sheet for the helpdesk and the MOC ticketing system.
 * signup for your help desk coverage [here](http://www.signupgenius.com/go/5080444aca622abff2-help)
 * subscribe to the [kaizen mailing list](https://mail.massopen.cloud/mailman/listinfo/kaizen)